gocardless/ibandit/README.md

 `country_code`
 :    The [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country code prefix

+`check_digits`
+:    Two digits calculated using part of the ISO/IEC 7064:2003 standard

 `bank_code`
 :    The SWIFT identifier for the bank to which the IBAN refers